-- 1) Primitive types: Fundamental types for representing values, e.g. CharacterString, Integer, Boolean, Date, Time, etc. - 2) Complex types: A combination of types, e.g. a combination of measure types and units of measurement.
+- 1) Primitive types: Fundamental types for representing values, for instance CharacterString, Integer, Boolean, Date, Time, etc. - 2) Complex types: A combination of types, for instance a combination of measure types and units of measurement.

-The repertoire of basic data types is described in the following subclauses.
+The repertoire of basic data types is described in the following sub-clauses.